TMKCodes/Hoobot/README.md

 in crypto trading.

-## NOTE: Currently only Algorithmic trading is available.
+## NOTE: Currently only Algorithmic trading with EMA, MACD, RSI signals is available.

 ## Installation